hpirila/ESP32-Ruuvitag-Collector/README.md

 - MQTT publishing
 - MQTT Automatic discovery for Home Assistant
 - Store measurements to ESP32 own SPIF File System
+- Store measurements to microSD card
 - Use as a primary weather station data collector by sending measuments in regular intervals
 - Use as a backup weather station data collector with low energy consumption
 - Ruuvitag white list, collect measurements from listed Ruuvitags only
-- Print and send data from offline SPIF File storage
+- Print and send data from offline SPIF File storage or microSD card

 ## Mandatory network configurations
 All configurations are in `config.cpp` file